-I recently had a conversation with several friends who echoed that very sentiment.
+I recently had a conversation with several friends who echoed that sentiment.
 They stayed away from the church for years because they felt like they weren’t worthy enough to attend.
 They believed that “churchgoers” would judge their unworthiness, so it was better to just stay away.

-I wish I could say that they were wrong.
-But more than forty years of church attendance has shown me the best and the worst examples of Christian behavior.
+I wish I could say they were wrong.
+But more than 40 years of church attendance has shown me the best and the worst examples of Christian behavior.
 Although good examples outnumber the bad, the damage done by a few, judgmental hypocrites is astonishing.
 That kind of judgment reinforces the shame that individuals already feel and pushes them away from the church.

 More than 150 years ago Nathaniel Hawthorne wrote The Scarlet Letter to expose the hypocrisy of the church and 17th century “slut shaming.”
 Hester Prynne is not the only participant in the affair, but as the woman who bears a child out of wedlock, she alone was forced to wear the scarlet letter “A” for adultery.